Joe Iconis: 2015–present: Be More Chill and beyond

-Based on the novel by Ned Vizzini, Iconis wrote the music and lyrics for Be More Chill, with a book was by Joe Tracz.
-The musical premiered in June 2015 at Two River Theatre in Red Bank, New Jersey.
+Based on the novel by Ned Vizzini, Iconis wrote the music and lyrics for Be More Chill, with a book by Joe Tracz.
+The musical premiered in June 2015 at Two River Theater in Red Bank, New Jersey.

 A limited engagement Off-Broadway production starring Will Roland opened July 26, 2018, at the Pershing Square Signature Center and was scheduled to run until September 23, 2018.
 After selling out, it then received a one week extension and ran until September 30, 2018.
 The production played on Broadway at the Lyceum Theatre from February 13, 2019, to August 11, 2019.
 Iconis was nominated for Best Original Score at the 73rd Tony Awards.
-On August 11, 2019, Be More Chill gave its final curtain call, ending its Broadway run.
-After the show ended, Iconis gave a speech thanking the people who had "been playing with me for so many years... and people who have been so supportive" and performed "The Goodbye Song."
+On August 11, 2019, Be More Chill ended its Broadway run.
+Afterwards, Iconis gave a speech thanking the people who had "been playing with me for so many years... and people who have been so supportive" and performed "The Goodbye Song".
 On October 20, 2018, a film adaptation was announced with Greg Berlanti and Shawn Levy as producers.

 Iconis wrote the music and lyrics for Broadway Bounty Hunter.
 The book was written by Iconis, Jason "Sweettooth" Williams, and Lance Rubin.
 The musical premiered in August 2016 at the Barrington Stage Company, Pittsfield, Massachusetts.
-It starred Annie Golden as a down on her luck Broadway star.
-An Off-Broadway production occurred in 2019 at the Greenwich House Theater, with previews starting July 9, 2019.
+It starred Annie Golden as a down-on-her-luck Broadway star.
+An Off-Broadway version was produced in 2019 at the Greenwich House Theater, with previews starting July 9, 2019.
 The show played from July 23, 2019, to August 18, 2019.
 It was announced that a cast album would be released in late 2019.
 The cast recording's release was delayed and came out on April 24, 2020.